 - H.Res.
 548: Expressing support for designation of February 12, 2016, as “Darwin Day” and recognizing ...

 - H.Res.
 508: Expressing the sense of the House of Representatives that the President of the ...

 - H.R.
 2537: College Affordability and Innovation Act of 2015

 - H.Res.
 239: Expressing the sense of the House of Representatives with respect to childhood stroke ...

 - H.R.
 2108: Privacy and Civil Liberties Oversight Enhancement Act

 View All » (including bills from previous years)

-From Jan 2009 to Feb 2016, Himes missed 81 of 5,231 roll call votes, which is 1.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2009 to Apr 2016, Himes missed 84 of 5,347 roll call votes, which is 1.6%.
+This is better than the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 25 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|